35percent/11tystarter/src/posts/mayor-to-slash-affordable-housing-requirement-from-35-to-20.md

 In the event a developer' promise of 20% affordable housing will be enought to take advantage of a *'time-limited planning route'*, without producing a viability assessment.
 Half of this housing will be eligible for grant funding.
 The emergency package also holds out the possibility of increasing the affordable housing *'where market conditions improve'*[^yy].

+[Build to rent](https://www.gov.uk/guidance/build-to-rent) schemes will  be eligible for the same route if they provide 30% of their intermediate rent homes at [London Living Rent](https://www.london.gov.uk/programmes-strategies/housing-and-land/buying-and-owning-home/london-living-rent), with the remainder at *'a range of genuinely affordable rents'*.
+If a scheme is on public land or schemes where industrial land is lost the threshold for entry to the viability-free route will remain at 35%.

+Purpose built student accommodation and co-living developments and schemes on Grey or Green Belt will not be eligible for the new route.

+#### Other proposed changes

-There will also be *'temporary relief'* from paying borough Community Infrastructure Levy (CIL).
+The *'temporary relief'* from paying borough Community Infrastructure Levy (CIL).
 This will be cut in half if there is 20% affordable housing, 60% of which should be social rent.
-The CIL cut can be increased, if the affordable housing is increased. .
+The CIL cut can be increased, if the affordable housing is increased.
+Developers will still have to pay the full [Mayoral CIL](https://www.london.gov.uk/programmes-strategies/planning/implementing-london-plan/mayoral-community-infrastructure-levy), which funds London-wide transport schemes, such Cross-Rail.

-[Build to rent](https://www.gov.uk/guidance/build-to-rent) schemes will  be eligible for the same terms if they provide 30% of their homes at intermediate rent at [London Living Rent](https://www.london.gov.uk/programmes-strategies/housing-and-land/buying-and-owning-home/london-living-rent), with the remainder at *'a range of genuinely affordable rents'*.

-Existing schemes, which already have planning permission will be able to apply for this grant too?

-The proposals are outlined in a [joint paper from the Government and the Mayor](https://assets.publishing.service.gov.uk/media/68fa1ab730c331c88be6f00a/support-for-house-building-in-london.pdf).
-Other proposals include design changes that  *'constrain density'* - reducing dual aspect dwellings, increasing the number of dwellings in each building core and reducing cycle storage.
+h Other proposals include design changes that  *'constrain density'* - reducing dual aspect dwellings, increasing the number of dwellings in each building core and reducing cycle storage.

 ### Mayor gets more powers